 HOW WE HEAL

-With the training in Eastern medicine and 10 years of experience working in tandem with Western doctors, I’ve integrated both Eastern and Western medicine knowledge to support patients with integrative care.
+With extensive training in Eastern medicine and 10 years of experience working in tandem with Western doctors, I’ve integrated both Eastern and Western medicine knowledge to support patients with integrative care.

 What is the difference between Western and Eastern medicine?

 Western medicine provides us with the technology of emergency care and surgery, which can be life saving.
-Eastern medicine provides us with a different system of treating patterns of disease that can treat the root of the problem rather than just alleviating symptoms.
-Eastern medicine is a complex understanding of patterns of diagnosis that provides more options for treating symptoms.
+Eastern medicine provides us with an alternative system of treating disease that can treat the root of the problem rather than just alleviating symptoms.
+Eastern medicine is based on patterns of diagnosis that provides alternative options for treating symptoms.
 It is the combination of both Eastern and Western medicine that allows for an integrative medical experience that utilizes the strengths of each to provide better healthcare.

 What are the benefits of Eastern medicine?

 The benefits of acupuncture and Chinese medicine is that it is gentle yet effective medicine.
-It’s gentle enough for children and elderly, and effective in treating stubborn cases that might be seen as “untreatable” in Western medicine.
+It’s gentle enough for pregnant women and elderly, and effective in treating stubborn cases that might be seen as “untreatable” in Western medicine.
 Eastern medicine provides preventative care options to treat the root of the problem, not just the symptom.
-For example, working with patients with Chinese nutrition therapy can help to support the symptom improving but also can address the reason why the symptom continues to persist.
-Other benefits of Eastern medicine include more time spent with your practitioner, an wider approach to healing, and more options for types of treatment.
+For example, working with patients with Chinese nutrition therapy can treat the symptom but also addresses the reason why the symptom continues to persist.
+Other benefits of Eastern medicine include more time one-on-one with your practitioner, a wider approach to healing, and alternative types of treatment.
 I also rarely see side effects with this medicine.
 Integrative medicine is a fresh perspective on healing that can provide balanced and effective healthcare.